neurobin/JSiteCopier/README.md

 1.You can simply run the script jsitecopy in terminal or install it by running install.sh.
 Installing it will enable it to be run from menu (Network category) with mouse click.

-2. Whether you run either of them , you first need to give them execution permission.
+2.Whether you run either of them , you first need to give them execution permission.

 How To Use:
 -----------